VectorSpaceHQ/LaserGameSystem/README.md

 # LaserGameSystem
-A laser project system which plays video games.
+A laser projector system which plays video games.